Last updated on July 24th, 2018 at 08:23 pm

-During policy debates, some advocates take positions that offer short-term advantages in exchange for long-term disadvantages.
-The long-term disadvantages are often in the form of new technical debt.
-Or they might advocate allowing legacy technical debt to remain in place.
+During policy debates, some decision-makers and some advocates take positions that offer short-term advantages to the enterprise at the expense of incurring heavy burdens of new technical debt or allowing legacy technical debt to remain in place.
 Some of these decisions can be strategic, and they can benefit the enterprise.
-But when the primary beneficiary of the strategy is the decision maker or the advocate, a dominant contributing factor can be organizational psychopathy.
-This risk is higher when he or she intends knowingly to move on to a new position or to employment elsewhere before the true cost of the technical debt becomes evident.
+But organizational psychopathy can be the dominant contributing factor when the primary beneficiary of the strategy is the decision-maker or the advocate, and when he or she intends knowingly to move on to a new position or to employment elsewhere before the true cost of the technical debt becomes evident.

 People who adopt strategies of this kind might be following the pattern of organizational psychopathy [Babiak 2007] [Morse 2004].
 Organizational psychopaths compulsively seek power and control over others.
 They use a vast array of tactics, but the tactic of greatest relevance to this discussion is the use of enterprise resources to advance the psychopath’s career.
 Technical debt provides a mechanism for borrowing future resources to enhance present performance, thus advancing the career of the psychopath.
 It’s especially attractive to the psychopath because the harmful consequences of technical debt can remain hidden until the psychopath has long ago moved on.

-Psychopaths are better equipped than most to execute such strategies.
-They can be exceedingly charming, intelligent, charismatic, and adept at deception.
-They’re willing to conceal the truth about the technical debt they create, misrepresenting its costs and consequences, or concealing it altogether.
+Psychopaths are better equipped than most to execute such strategies, because they can be exceedingly charming, intelligent, and charismatic.
+Because they are adept at deception, they are willing to conceal the truth about the technical debt they create, misrepresenting its costs and consequences, or concealing it altogether.
 Most important, organizational psychopaths seem to lack the internal regulators of conscience and compunction that limit the actions of non-psychopaths.
 For example, in a debate about a specific technical decision, the psychopath is willing to use any tools available to win the point, including using deception to destroy the career of anyone who challenges the psychopath’s position.

 References